fandco-public/Freytag-and-Company-LLC-Docs/HOWTO-App-Publisher-for-Microsoft-Store-Usage.md

 The above linked instructions must be followed to use the Microsoft Store App Ingestion API.
 If you already have a Microsoft Account or a Partner Account skip those steps.

-If you have questions please see the section *2 Support*; we and Microsoft are ready to help.
+If you have questions please see the section *2 Support*; Freytag & Co and Microsoft are ready to help.

 APfMS needs the Partner ID, Client ID, and Client Secret to authenticate and use the Store API.
 Save these credentials in a secure cut-and-paste-able location.  *Keep these credentials private.
 Anyone having these credentials can publish to your store.*

 The first time an app is published it must be published thorugh the web portal.
 For this reason, keep an app's first version simple; use simple pricing, and only publish in one language.
 Here are [instructions on publishing your UWP apps to the Store](https://social.technet.microsoft.com/wiki/contents/articles/34483.publish-your-app-to-windows-store.aspx).

 APfMS helps make app updates to version 2.0 easy and fast avoiding many of the UWP publishing steps outlined above.
-The API and APfMS can only be used for updates.
-As soon as an app is first approved and published in the store, go ahead and get fancy using all the languages and prices for every market.
+The Microsoft Store publishing API and APfMS may _only_ be used for updates.
+After an app is published the first time through the web portal, you are then free to use APfMS for subscquent updates; go ahead and get fancy using all the languages and prices for every market.

 (APfMS will support Azure Key Vault in a later version).